 Fatal toxic shock is possible following chemical abortions with mifepristone and misoprostol.13

 Again, these are rare complications, but very real.
+The rate of abortion-related ER visits following a medical abortion has risen dramatically in the last several years, so it is important to be aware of the risks.
 Abortions should never be administered without medical supervision.

-The total cost depends on factors that are different in each woman’s situation, but in Florida the average cost for the abortion pill is between $500 and $62514.
-Although surgery sounds more intimidating, the abortion pill method can actually be more expensive than a surgical procedure ($350-$62515), will take longer, and will require multiple medical appointments.
-If there are complications requiring surgery, that is not included in this cost.16
+The total cost depends on factors that are different in each woman’s situation, but in Florida the average cost for a medical abortion is between $500 and $62515.
+Although surgery sounds more intimidating, the abortion pill method can actually be more expensive than a surgical procedure ($350-$62516), will take longer, and will require multiple medical appointments.
+If there are complications requiring surgery, that is not included in this cost.